Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **AGC** - Automatic Gain Control → Automatically sets the gain based on your reception conditions
 - **FFT Spectrum** → The slice of the radio spectrum being sampled by your SDR
 - **FFT Waterfall** → A visual representation of the spectrum throughout time, almost always found right below the FFT Spectrum
+- **Noise floor** → The bottom of your FFT Spectrum, excluding any radio signals

 ---